 Madeline Orlowski Anderson

-Madeline Anderson sounded much younger than her 110 years when John Campbell of RNZ interviewed her two days before her birthday on 4 May this year.
+Madeline Anderson sounded much younger than her 110 years when John Campbell of RNZ interviewed her two days before her birthday on 4 May last year.

 The oldest person in New Zealand told John how “terribly lucky” she felt, how she still enjoyed communicating with people and that during her life New Zealand had become a “wonderful country.”